-Logistic regression assumes a linear relationship between features and the target variable.
-While it can perform well in certain scenarios, it may fail to capture complex nonlinear relationships in the data, particularly when the decision boundary is not well approximated by a linear function (Hastie et al., 2001).
-Although logistic regression models have been used as baselines in several experiments, we found they can struggle to resolve challenging datasets, as those proposed in this work.
-Although SVM remains effective as a baseline for predicting minority classes, its time-consuming training process might render it unfeasible for more realistic tasks (see Table 7).
-In our evaluation, the decision tree-based ensemble models, Random Forest and XGBoost, are the top-performing candidates.
-Notably, while both models exhibited strong performance, XGBoost still demonstrated a slight superiority over Random Forest, as revealed by our experimental results.
+LR assumes a linear relationship between features and the target variable.
+While it can perform well in certain scenarios, it may fail to capture complex nonlinear relationships in the data, particularly when the decision boundary is not well approximated by a linear function [14].
+Although LR models have been used as baselines in several experiments, we found they can struggle to resolve challenging datasets, as those proposed in this work.
+Although SVM remains effective as a baseline for predicting minority classes, its time-consuming training process might render it unfeasible for more realistic tasks (see Table 3).
+In our evaluation, the decision tree-based ensemble models, RF and XGBoost, are the top-performing candidates.
+Notably, while both models exhibited strong performance, XGBoost still demonstrated a slight superiority over RF, as revealed by our experimental results.